 The revised program would offer students a Traditional Academic program.
 This program would offer a solid foundation of fundamental and higher level thinking skills primarily through direct instruction.
-The Language Arts Curriculum would utilize Open Court, a phonics-based reading program.
-The school would also explore the use of Saxon Math.
-Both Open Court and Saxon Math are designed to build a solid traditional academic foundation.
+The Language Arts Curriculum would utilize a phonics-based reading program.
+The school would also explore the use of Envisions Math focusing on basic skills and higher order thinking, and will focus on scientific method using FOSS kits.
 Bonillas is committed to providing a safe, structured learning environment where expectations for academic success are high and pride is evident.
 The program would also emphasize the development of respect for others and personal responsibility.
 Bonillas students would continue to follow a uniform dress code to help in maintaining an orderly environment, free from distractions.
+The improvements to this magnet align with the successful theme at Dodge, and would serve as a feeder into Dodge within the Traditional Academics pipeline.